irvanmalik48/Dotfiles/README.md

 - bash script for displaying music info as a command output
 - zsh

-Clone the repo and copy everything to home directory (except the .git folder).
+Clone the repo and copy everything to home directory (except the .git folder, screenshot folder, and the README file).